A Brief History/Timeline of Seattle Center’s Evolution

 1962 Seattle Center Opera House opens for the World's Fair.
 In February, the Fair’s public relations director Jay Rockey achieves a major coup, a picture of the Space Needle under construction is featured on the cover of Life magazine, complemented by a seven-page, praise-filled article titled: “How to Pull Off a Fair.”
 April 9: The Seattle Center is dedicated, and two time capsules are sealed in a cornerstone of the Opera House, to be opened in 2012.
 Both are inadvertently unearthed in 2002 prior to construction of Marion Oliver McCaw Hall.

-President John Kennedy open the Century 21 World’s Fair on April 21.
-Life Magazine is published in May with the cover featuring the Monorail and headlined "Century 21 Opens -- Out of This World Fair in Seattle," that same month, John Glenn visits Century 21 and the first Naturalization Ceremony is held at Seattle Center.
+President John Kennedy opens the Century 21 World’s Fair on April 21.
+Life Magazine is published in May with the cover featuring the Monorail and headlined "Century 21 Opens -- Out of This World Fair in Seattle".
+That same month, John Glenn visits Century 21 and the first Naturalization Ceremony is held at Seattle Center.
 Elvis Presley arrives in September to shoot the film It Happened at the World’s Fair.

 In October, the fair’s principal architect, Paul Thiry, submits plans to Seattle Mayor Gordon Clinton regarding the layout of the “post-fair” Seattle Center.
 The Fair closes on October 21, and on October 22, the United States Science Pavilion reopens as Pacific Science Center.

 1963 The City of Seattle resumes possession of the Seattle Center after Century 21 Exposition’s lease ends.
-The fairgrounds reopen on June 1 as the Century 21 Center, a name that lasts for two years before the site reverts to simply “Seattle Center” after much brainstorming of possible names such as Needleland, Pleasure Island and Pacifica.
+The fairgrounds reopen on June 1 as the Century 21 Center, a name that lasts for two years before the site reverts to simply “Seattle Center” after much brainstorming of possible names such as Pleasure Island, Pacifica, and Needleland in reference to the Space Needle – which at the time was the tallest structure west of the Mississippi River.
 The Bubbleator is moved from the Coliseum to Center House.
 Seattle Repertory Theatre premieres in November at the Playhouse.

 1964 Seattle Opera presents its first season.